The Shortcut

 In Horizon Call of the Mountain, you can use your eyes to accurately navigate menus and dialog options.
 A quick calibration game in which you follow a series of dots with your eyes is all it takes to set up, and it works flawlessly.

 You’ll be able to play far more advanced games thanks to PSVR 2 working in conjunction with PS5 than any headset with a mobile chipset could provide.
-The prospect of playing some of the best PS5 games like Gran Turismo 7 and Resident Evil Village in VR might be reason enough for some gamers to invest (more on that soon).
+The prospect of playing some of the best PS5 games like Gran Turismo 7 and Resident Evil Village in VR might be reason enough for some gamers to invest, and I can testify that GT7 in VR is a fantastic experience.

 PSVR 2 is worth the money, then, and there are even more positives worth noting.